Are you curious to learn about the knowledge sharing and knowledge conversion process?

 In the SECI model, Nonaka Takeuchi created the four modes of knowledge conversion typically based on tacit and explicit knowledge.

 However, for knowledge creation, the model is a central activity of the organization.
-Designing knowledge is an essential factor in knowledge creation processes that occurs within the organization.
+Our CloudTutorial proficient team will help you in designing knowledge of your organization, an essential factor in knowledge creation processes.

 For design practice, knowledge management, and knowledge creation, the SECI model develops an impressive relation to traditional and emerging notions of designing explicit and tacit knowledge.